mohammedzamakhan/toddmotto.github.io/_posts/2016-09-30-document-angular.markdown

 ### 9. Documenting a Module, Controller, Directive and Service

-In the interest of time, I will actually be documenting an existing Angular 1.5 app.
+In the interest of time, I will actually be documenting an existing AngularJS 1.5 app.

-I'm using Todd Motto's (the owner of this blog) [Angular 1.5 Component app][dfa622d3] as a living example.
+I'm using Todd Motto's (the owner of this blog) [AngularJS 1.5 Component app][dfa622d3] as a living example.
 If you haven't had the time to check it out, do so... it's the best example of a .component() based application using UI-Router 1.0 beta using routed components.

 The examples from this guide are also available directly in the app, under `/docs`.
 So feel free to fork the app to see it in action, and learn about how you should be building Angular apps in 2016 at the same time!

-[dfa622d3]: https://github.com/toddmotto/angular-1-5-components-app "Angular 1.5 Component app"
+[dfa622d3]: https://github.com/toddmotto/angular-1-5-components-app "AngularJS 1.5 Component app"

 #### Documenting a Module